 Being in relationship with people teaches me a lot about myself and about what we as humans value.
 Being in relationship with spiritual support in the other realms is like having a press box filled with helpers who can guide me about what is going on downfield.

 I come from a giving tribe.
-I have 3 wonderful brothers who gave me sister-in-laws and nephews and nieces who have given me more in-laws and great nieces and nephews.
+I have 3 wonderful brothers who gave me sisters-in-law and nephews and nieces who have given me more in-laws and great nieces and nephews.

 I had the honor of helping to raise one boy and one girl, and they've given me four grandchildren who give me regular delight.
 We give back by adopting an animal each year at the Wild Animal Sanctuary in Keenesburg, Colorado.